 - Boil the cubed potato with 1 tsp salt until very tender.
 Drain and set aside.

 - Meanwhile, heat oil and ghee in a large pan over medium-high heat and add the cumin seeds.
 Give them a few seconds to sizzle.
 Add the onion and cook, stirring often, until slightly golden, about 5-7 minutes.
-Add the slit green chili pepper, garlic and ginger and cook until the raw smell disappears, about 15-20 seconds.
-Lower the heat and add the chopped tomato, spice powders and salt, and cook until the tomato becomes soft and the oil starts to leave the sides, about 3 minutes.
+Add the slit green chili pepper, garlic, and ginger and cook until the raw smell disappears, about 20 seconds.
+Lower the heat and add the chopped tomato, spice powders, and salt.
+Cook until the tomato becomes soft and the oil starts to leave the sides, about 3 minutes.

-- Add the spinach and raise the heat to medium-high.
-Stir-fry the spinach until it loses its moisture, about 5 minutes.
+- Raise the heat to medium-high and add the spinach.
+Stir-fry it until it loses its moisture, about 5 minutes for baby spinach and 10 minutes for bunch spinach.
 Add water as needed to prevent the spinach from sticking to the bottom.
-Do not cover the pan to cook it.
-This ensures that the spinach retains its vibrant green color, taste and nutrients.
-When the spinach is cooked, add the boiled potatoes and turn off the heat.
-Stir to coat the potatoes with the spinach.
+If you feel that it still isn't cooked, add a bit of water, cover, and cook on low heat for an additional 3-5 minutes.
+When the spinach is cooked, add the boiled potatoes and stir to coat the potatoes with the spinach.
 Adjust salt, if needed.
-Sprinkle lime or lemon juice.
+Turn off the heat and sprinkle lime or lemon juice.

 - Serve hot with roti, naan, rice or bread.
 You can also serve yogurt and chopped red onions on the side, if desired.